Neural Scaling Laws of Deep ReLU and Deep Operator Network: A Theoretical Study: Main Results

 \end{corollary} Corollary \ref{coro_operator} can be proved by replacing Theorem \ref{thm_functional} by Corollary \ref{coro_functional} in the proof of Theorem \ref{thm_operator}.
 Theorem \ref{thm_operator} and Corollary \ref{coro_operator} have the following implications:

 \begin{itemize} \item \textbf{Model scaling law.} Theorem \ref{thm_operator} and Corollary \ref{coro_operator} show that if the network architecture is properly set, DeepONet can approximate any Lipschitz operator to arbitrary accuracy.
-To achieve an accuracy $\varepsilon$, the network size is on the order of $NK_2 =\varepsilon^{-C_1(d_2+1)\varepsilon^{-d_1}-5d_1/2-d_2}\log \varepsilon^{-1}$.
-In other words, if we denote the total number of network parameters by $N_{\#}$, then the network approximation error is on the order of $\left(\frac{\log N_{\#}}{\log\log N_{\#}}\right)^{-1/d_1}$.
-This result gives a theoretical estimation of the model scaling law, which depicts the relation between the network approximation error and the network size.
+To achieve an accuracy $\varepsilon$, the network size is on the order of $NK_2 =C_F^{\varepsilon^{-d_1}}\varepsilon^{-(d_1/2+C_1)\varepsilon^{-d_1}-2d_1-d_2}\log \varepsilon^{-1}$.
+In other words, if we denote the total number of network parameters by $N_{\#}=NK_2$, then the network approximation error is in the order of $\left(\frac{\log N_{\#}}{\log\log N_{\#}}\right)^{-1/d_1}$, {which critically depends on the input domain dimension $d_1$.
+This is because the network size is dominated by $\varepsilon^{-\varepsilon^{-d_1}}$ in $NK_2$.
+This dependence is consistent with existing analysis of curse of dimensionality for learning functions, for which the curse is caused by the input dimension, not the output dimension.} This result gives a theoretical estimation of the model scaling law, which depicts the relation between the network approximation error and the network size.
 Without making additional assumptions on the low-dimensional structures of the input function set, the network approximation error scales poorly (converges at an extremely slow rate) as the model size increases.
 In Section \ref{sec.lowd}, we will show that this scaling law can be improved by utilizing low-dimensional structures.

 \item \textbf{Optimality.} In the proof of Theorem \ref{thm_operator}, an important ingredient is to approximate Lipschitz functionals, which is given in Theorem \ref{thm_functional} and Corollary \ref{coro_functional}.
 The network size in Theorem \ref{thm_operator} is comparable to that in Corollary \ref{coro_functional}.
 As discussed in Remark \ref{remark.functional.optimal}, our network size for approximating Lipschitz functionals is optimal up to a logarithmic factor.
 Since approximating a Lipschitz operator is more difficult than approximating a Lipschitz functional, we expect the network size in Theorem \ref{thm_operator} to be close to the optimal one.
 Notably, a lower bound of the network complexity of approximating $r$-times Fr\'echet differentiable operators is analyzed in \citet{lanthaler2023curse} for several popular network architectures, including DeepONet.
 The lower bound of the DeepONet size given in \citet[Proposition 2.21]{lanthaler2023curse} for the approximation of Lipschitz functionals is on the order of $\exp(c_1 \varepsilon^{-1/(\alpha+1+\delta)})$ where $\alpha$ is a parameter depending on $d_1$ and $\delta$ is a positive number.